CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

     validating your dataset, metadata, and overall configuration of your dataset.
--   Validations are based solely on the required DOI metadata and folder-naming conventions, as well as its potential utility to the CyVerse and larger scientific community, not the quality of your data.
+-   Validations are based solely on the required DOI metadata and folder-naming conventions, as well as the data's potential utility to the CyVerse and larger scientific community, not the quality of your data.
 This is not a peer review process.

 **Possible validation actions:**

-   -   If the curator determines that minor changes are needed, they may make those changes themselves.
+    -   If the curator determines that minor changes are needed, they may make those changes themself.
     -   If the curator determines that substantive changes are needed, they will contact you with required changes.
     -   If the curator determines that your dataset is not appropriate